norman/friendly_id/README.md

 ## Thanks and Credits

 FriendlyId was originally created by Norman Clarke and Adrian Mugnolo, with significant help early in its life by Emilio Tagua.
+It is now maintained by Norman Clarke and Philip Arndt.

-I'm deeply grateful for the generous contributions over the years from [many volunteers](https://github.com/norman/friendly_id/contributors).
+We're deeply grateful for the generous contributions over the years from [many volunteers](https://github.com/norman/friendly_id/contributors).

-Part of the inspiration to rework FriendlyId came from Darcy Laycock's library [Slugged](https://github.com/Sutto/slugged), which he was inspired to create because of frustrations he experienced while using FriendlyId 3.x.
-Seeing a smart programmer become frustrated with my code was enough of a kick in the butt to make me want to significantly improve this library.

-Many thanks to him for providing valid, real criticism while still being a cool about it.
-I definitely recommend you check out his library if for some reason FriendlyId doesn't do it for you.

-Thanks also to Loren Segal and Nick Plante for YARD and the [rubydoc.info](http://rubydoc.info/) website which FriendlyId uses for documentation.

-Lastly, FriendlyId uses [Travis](http://travis-ci.org/) for continuous integration.
-It's an excellent, free service created by a whole bunch of [good people](https://github.com/travis-ci) - if you're not already using it, you should be!

 ## License

-Copyright (c) 2008-2012 Norman Clarke and contributors, released under the MIT license.
+Copyright (c) 2008-2013 Norman Clarke and contributors, released under the MIT license.

 Permission is hereby granted, free of charge, to any person obtaining a copy of